Hair Science

 Telogen

-Telogen is the resting phase and usually accounts for 6% to 8% of all hairs.
-This phase lasts for about 100 days for hairs on the scalp and longer for hairs on the eyebrow, eyelash, arm, and leg.
-During this phase, the hair follicle is completely at rest and the club hair is completely formed.
-Pulling out a hair in this phase will reveal a solid, hard, dry, white material at the root.
-About 25 to 100 telogen hairs are shed normally each day
+Telogen marks the resting phase, encompassing approximately 6% to 8% of all hairs.
+For scalp hairs, this phase extends for approximately 100 days, whereas hairs on the eyebrows, eyelashes, arms, and legs exhibit longer telogen phases.
+Throughout this stage, the hair follicle remains entirely dormant, and the club hair becomes fully developed.
+Plucking a hair during this phase reveals a solid, firm, dry, white material at the root.
+Typically, individuals shed between 25 to 100 telogen hairs per day as part of the normal hair shedding process.

 Types of Hair Loss

-The word alopecia just means "hair loss" it does not refer to a specific hair loss disease.
-Any form of hair loss is an alopecia
+The word “alopecia” is the medical term for hair loss.
+Alopecia does not refer to one specific hair loss disease — any form of hair loss is an alopecia.
+The word alopecia is Latin…